h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Motivate students to carry out their independent learning
 * Communicate with students/doctoral students

-* Regular vlogs in OOA/D course in the face of the pandemic
+* _Regular vlogs in OOA/D course in the face of the pandemic._
-* Very active on Slack for answering student questions and being generally supportive to struggling students
+* _Very active on Slack for answering student questions and being generally supportive to struggling students._

 ### 2.3 My ability to carry out educational development work is excellent
 Motivate your assessment with examples, using the following criteria: